 Center for Field Sciences, Center for American Archaeology

-This program is a four-week, intensive field school experience designed to provide students with job-ready skills to enter the workforce as archaeological field technicians at the Cultural Resource Management (CRM) industry.
-Students will learn key skills necessary for CRM jobs, including survey, surface collection, shovel testing, excavation, laboratory techniques, relevant laws, and reporting.
-Students will learn the entire process of CRM practices, from data collection to data reporting and mitigation.
+This program is a four-week, intensive field school experience designed to provide students with job-ready skills to enter the workforce as archaeological field technicians in the Cultural Resource Management (CRM) archaeology industry.
+Students will learn key skills necessary for CRM archaeology jobs, including survey, surface collection, shovel testing, excavation, laboratory techniques, relevant laws, and reporting.
+Students will learn the entire process of CRM archaeology practices, from data collection to data reporting and mitigation.
 Practical field and laboratory activities are supplemented by relevant readings and formal lectures.

 Period(s) of Occupation: Pre Contact and Historical Periods